EXPLORE EXHIBITS ONLINE!

 Members receive exclusive access to the Adler’s newest shows and exhibitions, plus special discounts throughout the museum.

-Feeling socially distant?
+Feeling distant?
 We're here to help.
 Connect with us and your community wherever you are!

 Help us continue to bring space science to everyone, no matter where they might be.

 Header Image: Total lunar eclipse seen in the United States on April 15th, 2014 in San Jose, California.
-Image Credit: NASA Ames Research Center/Brian Day A good chance to glimpse a hard-to-see planet, a lunar eclipse during Moonset, and the closest Supermoon of the year occur this month, May 2021.
-Planets To Spot This May […]
+Image Credit: NASA Ames Research Center/Brian Day Thanks to a lunar eclipse, you can watch the full Moon fade away and reappear within the space of a few hours this month, November 2021.
+The eclipse occurs in […]